-Record on a concern form and hand it to Designated School Lead (DSL) within 24hrs.
+Record on CPOMS and assign it to Designated School Lead (DSL) within 24hrs.

 Ongoing growing concerns about individual children will be monitored by DSL and class teacher.

 Communications will be logged by DSL.as per procedure i.e. SIMs, file